Introduction to Therapeutic Horticulture

 - Regular Tuition: $359

-- For JCRA or NCBG volunteers and members, contact your volunteer coordinator for the discount code.
+- Contact your volunteer coordinator/agent for the discount code.
 If they do not have the code, ask them to send a request via email to email@example.com from their work email account.

 About the Class

 In this first course, students gain an overview of historical uses and theoretical foundations for the use of plants and nature for wellness.
 The broad range of populations and locations served are presented, with specific examples from therapeutic horticulture programs in North Carolina.
-We explore how therapeutic horticulture supports human needs, including physical, social, emotional, cognitive, and spiritual needs, will all be explored.
+We explore how therapeutic horticulture supports human needs, including physical, social, emotional, cognitive, and spiritual needs.
 Students learn about the profession of therapeutic horticulture, related practices, and ways to pursue further study.
-Using dynamic interactive forums, students will research, discuss, and reflect on the people/plant relationship, and will be provided with references and resources for further study.
+Using dynamic interactive forums, students will research, discuss, and reflect on the people/plant relationship, and will be provided with references and resources.

 We welcome all people who want to learn more about therapeutic horticulture, whether interested for personal enrichment or service to others.
 If serving others is your goal, the course gives a solid foundation for allied health professionals, master gardeners, and other practitioners to go forward in the field.
 Students who choose to achieve a record of “Mastery” in the course are enabled to enroll in future advanced classes in this online series.